samsonshaji/Imagify/README.md

-# Computer Vision with CIFAR-10 Dataset
+# 🌟Computer Vision with CIFAR-10 Dataset🌟

 This project focuses on implementing computer vision techniques using the CIFAR-10 dataset.
 The CIFAR-10 dataset is a collection of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.
 The goal of this project is to train a model that can accurately classify these images into their respective categories.